Cybersecurity & Tech

 Rules and Red Lines

 These “exceptional means” were codified by Article 10 of the Olympic and Paralympic Games Law, which set out the parameters for France’s use of algorithmic surveillance.
-The article includes a range of safeguards putting the deployment of augmented cameras in compliance with recommendations set by France’s National Commission for Information Technology and Civil Liberties (CNIL)—an independent public body responsible for the protection of personal data which has overseen both the development and implementation of the experiment.
+The article includes a range of safeguards putting the deployment of augmented cameras in compliance with recommendations set by France’s National Commission for Information Technology and Civil Liberties (CNIL)—an independent public body responsible for the protection of personal data that has overseen both the development and implementation of the experiment.

-Article 10 allows for the use of intelligent video surveillance until March 31, 2025 to enhance security at large-scale sporting, recreational, and cultural events that are particularly vulnerable to terrorism or serious safety threats.
+Article 10 allows for the use of intelligent video surveillance until March 31, 2025, to enhance security at large-scale sporting, recreational, and cultural events that are particularly vulnerable to terrorism or serious safety threats.
 The surveillance cameras, including those installed on aircraft, will collect images in event venues, surrounding areas, public transport, and access routes.
 These systems will use algorithmic processing to detect predetermined events in real-time and alert relevant security services such as the national police, gendarmerie, fire and rescue services, municipal police, and internal security of public transport operators.

 Regular monitoring and reporting are mandated, with data controllers required to maintain logs and provide weekly updates to state officials.
 As the primary entity overseeing the experiment, CNIL is responsible for supervising its continued compliance with data protection regulations.
 Further, by Dec.
-31, 2024, the government is required to present a publicly-available evaluation report to Parliament detailing the implementation and effectiveness of the experiment.
+31, 2024, the government is required to present a publicly available evaluation report to Parliament detailing the implementation and effectiveness of the experiment.

 Before deployment, the specified surveillance systems require a decree that “sets out the essential characteristics of the processing” after consultation with CNIL.
-This decree, which was issued on Aug.
+This decree, issued on Aug.
 28, 2023, provides official implementation guidance for the experiment, including the types of events to be detected, the security services involved, and training requirements for operators.
 Article 10 further required that the decree be accompanied by a data protection impact analysis, sent to CNIL, to outline the expected benefits and potential risks of the processing, as well as measures to mitigate these risks.

 Per the decree, algorithmic processing may be used to detect eight predetermined events during the experiment:

-1. presence of abandoned items;
+1. Presence of abandoned items

-2. presence or use of weapons;
+2. Presence or use of weapons

-3. failure of a person or vehicle to follow the designated direction of traffic;
+3. Failure of a person or vehicle to follow the designated direction of traffic

-4. the crossing or presence of a person or vehicle in prohibited or sensitive areas;
+4. The crossing or presence of a person or vehicle in prohibited or sensitive areas

-5. presence of a person on the ground after a fall;
+5. Presence of a person on the ground after a fall

-6. unusual crowd movement;
+6. Unusual crowd movement

-7. excessive crowd density;
+7. Excessive crowd density

-8. outbreaks of fire.
+8. Outbreaks of fire

 The decree notes that training will involve a sample of images collected under conditions similar to those of the experiment.
 It stresses that these images will be processed to correct identified biases or errors, with full adherence to data protection requirements, including possible pseudonymization or blurring of data if technical quality can be maintained.
 Access to the processing during the design phase is restricted only to “duly designated and authorized agents of the Ministry of the Interior… by reason of their attributions and within the limit of the need to know.”